bali-nebula/go-component-framework/README.md

 ### Overview
-This project provides a rich set of components that can be used to construct [abstract syntax trees](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (ASTs) from documents containing _Bali Document Notation™_ (BDN for short).
-The syntax trees can then be processed by agents like compilers, interpreters and formatters for different document types (BDN, HTML, JSON, XML, etc.)
+This project provides a rich set of components that can be used to construct [abstract syntax trees](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (ASTs) from documents containing _Bali Document Notation™_ (Bali for short).
+The syntax trees can then be processed by agents like compilers, interpreters and formatters for different document types (Bali, HTML, JSON, XML, etc.)

 ### Quick Links
 For more information on this project click on the following links: